-- Details on how long will it take to be able to completely step into the role as a fully functioning servicer.
-Please provide a timeline for the transition plan. - Details of any on-site visits to the company you have conducted or plan to conduct (include dates). - Details on whether you have received or plan to receive a data dictionary and completed the data mapping of the portfolio (include dates). - Details on how often you will be receiving electronic loan data files on the portfolio. - Details on how you will be validating that the monthly (quarterly) remittance reports are complete and accurate (including re-calculating the available funds and loan payments). - Describe what happens if you are not able to reconcile a discrepancy in a remittance report. - Details on whether you plan to outsource or sub-service your responsibilities as a back-up servicer (include who to and your selection criteria). - Describe the circumstances under which can you resign as back-up servicer. - Details on what upfront and/or ongoing fees you are being paid for acting as back-up servicer.
+- How long will it take you to be able to completely step into your role as a fully functioning servicer?
+Please provide a timeline for the transition plan. - Have you conducted, or do you plan to conduct, an on-site visit of the company?
+If so, when? - Have you received a data dictionary and completed the data mapping of the portfolio?
+If not, when will this be done? - How often will you be receiving electronic loan data files on the portfolio? - Will you be validating that the monthly (quarterly) remittance reports are complete and accurate (including re-calculating the available funds and loan payments)? - What happens if you are not able to reconcile a discrepancy in a remittance report? - Do you plan to outsource or subservice your responsibilities as a backup servicer?
+If so, to whom, and what are the selection criteria? - Under what circumstances can you resign as backup servicer? - What upfront and/or ongoing fees are you being paid for acting as backup servicer?

-- Internal and external audit procedures and results. - Efforts to ensure regulatory compliance. - Details of current or past regulatory actions including any findings. - Corporate litigation (past, present and expected). - Cause of servicing termination from any previous transaction, if applicable. - Approach to fraud detection.
+- Internal and external audit procedures and results. - Efforts to ensure regulatory compliance. - Have you ever been or are you now the subject of any regulatory action?
+If so, discuss any findings. - Corporate litigation (past, present and expected). - Cause of servicing termination from any previous transaction, if applicable. - Approach to fraud detection.

 - Loan boarding process.

 - Procedures for boarding accuracy and data integrity.

 - Cash management procedures and controls.

 - Payment processing and controls.

 - Exception and suspense account management.

-- Account reconciliation and timing.
+- · Account reconciliation and timing.

 - Procedures for responding to customer inquiries, including response times.

-- · Strategy and technology.
+- Strategy and technology.

 - Call volume and average time to answer.

 - Number of staff and ratio to call volume.

 - Process for training and monitoring department and staff performance.

 - Complaints monitoring procedures.

 - Collection strategies for early-, middle- and late-stage collections.

 - Explanation of call and notice cycles by product type.

 - Account-to-collector ratio.

 - Right-party contact rates.

-- · Hold time and abandonment rates.
+- Hold time and abandonment rates.

 - Use of predictive (behavioural) scoring and other technology.

 - Policies regarding modifications, forbearance and deferrals.

 - Delinquency, roll and cure rates.

 - · Use of technology.

-- · Significant changes (past or planned) in procedures or workout strategies or timelines and impact on performance. - Repayment plan, modification and forbearance plan procedures. - · Re-default rates. - Use of deed in lieu, short sales, DPO and voluntary repossession procedures. - Insurance claim (PMI, NHG, national guarantee schemes) processing (if applicable).
+- Significant changes (past or planned) in procedures or workout strategies or timelines and impact on performance. - Repayment plan, modification and forbearance plan procedures. - · Re-default rates. - Use of deed in lieu, short sales, DPO and voluntary repossession procedures. - Insurance claim (PMI, NHG, national guarantee schemes) processing (if applicable).